SmartyzeDetect/apiserver-doc/deploy/docker/README.md

 - F16C support - CPU
 - FMA3 support - CPU

-The example above uses Fargate for deploying the API server which works because Fargate for x86 runs on x86-64 based Intel CPUs which have the required CPU capabilities.

 For AWS, it is recommended to run on compute optimized instance types as these are meant for ML inference type workloads (both Intel and AMD CPUs should work - tested on c4, c5 and c5a instance types).

-For any custom instance type deployments, please check that the API server can run successfully (launch successfully, valid status from getStatus API and successful inference on image/video) before proceeding.
+For any custom instance type deployments, please check that the API server can run successfully (launch successfully and successful inference on image/video) before proceeding.